Lovishg10/Solar-System-Simulation/README.md

 A real-time physics simulation of the Solar System built with **Python** and **OpenGL**.
 This project implements a **Central Force** gravity model for planetary orbits and uses **Compute Shaders** to simulate 200,000 interacting particles in real-time.

-> **⚠️ Compatibility Note:** This project was optimized specifically for **Apple M-Series GPUs** (M1/M2/M3).
+> **⚠️ Compatibility Note:** This project was optimized specifically for **Apple M-Series GPUs**.
 While it uses standard OpenGL 3.3, performance or shader compilation may vary on Windows/Linux machines with NVIDIA/AMD cards due to differences in driver implementations.

 ## 🎥 Project Overview
 This simulation renders the Sun, 9 planets (including Pluto), and major moons, along with a particle belt of over **200,000 asteroids**.
 It demonstrates the application of classical mechanics and high-performance computing graphics in a scientific context.